 Court Deputy

-Responsible for providing personal security and protection for the judges and the general public; Facilitates communication between the judge and the jury during trials.
+Responsible for providing personal security and protection for the judges and the general public.
+Facilitate communication between the judge and the jury during trials.
+Escort inmates in the courthouse for legal matters.
 Respond to emergency calls from courts and offices in the courthouse, and county-owned buildings.

 Required Certificates, Licenses, Registrations: